Skip to content

 2. Click Revoke next to that session

-3. That device will be logged out immediately
+3. That device is signed out immediately

 Log Out Everywhere